Piperine

-Piperine, along with its isomer chavicine, is the alkaloid responsible for the pungency of black pepper and long pepper.
+Piperine, possibly along with its isomer chavicine, is the compound responsible for the pungency of black pepper and long pepper via activation of TRPV1.
 It has been used in some forms of traditional medicine.

 Preparation

+Extraction

-Due to its poor solubility in water, piperine is typically extracted from black pepper by using organic solvents like dichloromethane.
+Due to its poor solubility in water, piperine is typically extracted from black pepper by using organic solvents like dichloromethane or ethanol.
 The amount of piperine varies from 1–2% in long pepper, to 5–10% in commercial white and black peppers.

-Piperine can also be prepared by treating a concentrated alcoholic extract of black pepper with an alcoholic solution of potassium hydroxide to remove resin (said to contain chavicine, an isomer of piperine).
-The solution is decanted from the insoluble residue and left to stand overnight.
+Piperine can also be prepared by treating the solvent-free residue from a concentrated alcoholic extract of black pepper with a solution of potassium hydroxide to remove resin (said to contain chavicine, an isomer of piperine).
+The solution is decanted from the insoluble residue and left to stand overnight in alcohol.
 During this period, the alkaloid slowly crystallizes from the solution.

+Chemical synthesis

-Piperine has been synthesized by the action of piperonoyl chloride on piperidine.
+Piperine has been synthesized by the reaction of piperonoyl chloride with piperidine.

+Biosynthesis

+The biosynthesis of piperine is only partially known.